perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   new blood?
 * There could also be tools that we'd like people to develop/start using, so pulling in those people is good.
-* Also Perl 6: ensuring the right perl 6 toolchain people are here
+* Also Raku: ensuring the right Raku toolchain people are here
 * This task is never-ending, right up to the event.
 * Reality: there may be people you don't want there. "if he comes, I won't"